noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

         - For each `inputNullifier` in `inputNullifiers`:
             - `siloedInputNullifier := hash(storageContractAddress, inputNullifier);`
     - Push those values (`siloedOutputCommitments` and `siloedInputNullifiers`) onto `end.outputCommitments`, `end.inputNullifiers`
-    - Also push `callbackNullifier` onto `end.inputNullifiers`, if it exists.
     * It would be great if these new commitments & nullifiers could be pushed onto the first nonzero element of the `end` lists, so that these `end` lists remain tightly-packed, allowing many more rounds of recursion.
 Within a circuit, searching for this first nonzero element's index and then pushing to that position will use approx `(3 * 16 + 1) * 256 = 12544` constraints - so `2 * 12544 = 25088` constraints to push both the nullifier and commitment lists.
         * n = 256
         * m = 16